Pusey House, Oxford

 Pusey House (/ˈpjuːzi/) is an Anglican religious institution and charitable incorporated organisation located on St Giles', Oxford, United Kingdom, immediately to the south of Pusey Street.
 It is firmly rooted in the Anglo-Catholic Prayer Book tradition of the Church of England and was founded in 1884 in memory of Edward Bouverie Pusey, Regius Professor of Hebrew at Oxford University and one of the leaders of the Oxford Movement.

 The house was established as a "House of Piety of Learning" with a library and chapel, both of which remain open and in use today.
-One of the original intentions of Pusey House was to house Pusey's collection of books and, since its foundation, the house has come to possess many artifacts relating to Pusey and the Oxford Movement, with the house's library and Archive holding one of the country's most significant collections of material pertaining to Anglo-Catholicism.
+One of the original intentions of Pusey House was to house Pusey's collection of books and since its foundation the house has come to possess many artifacts relating to Pusey and the Oxford Movement.
+The house's library and Archive holding one of the country's most significant collections of material pertaining to Anglo-Catholicism.
 The house holds daily services in its chapel, as well as regular lectures and events.

-Pusey House is closely associated with Oxford University, especially St Cross College which moved onto the Pusey House site in 1981, but is not itself a permanent private hall or constituent college.
+Pusey House is closely associated with Oxford University, especially St Cross College which moved onto the Pusey House site in 1981, but Pusey House is not itself a permanent private hall or constituent college.